Yushint/python_tkinter/README.md

 # python_tkinter
-# There's some thing I'v done using tkinter.
+# There's some things I'v done using tkinter.
 (Python3)